-The Note 5 may not be for everyone simply because it's currently only available in the US and Canada in the Western world.
+The Note 5 isn't for everyone simply because it's currently only available in the US and Canada in the Western world.
 It launched in the US on AT&T, Verizon, T-Mobile, Sprint and US Cellular on August 21, 2015, but is now only available through Verizon and Samsung.

-It hasn't come to the UK or the rest of Europe, but new rumors suggest it'll launch in February, with my guess being whenever Android 6.0 Marshmallow is ready for the phone.
-Samsung has focused on the Samsung Galaxy S6 Edge+ in the UK.
+It never came to the UK nor the rest of Europe.
+Samsung instead focused on the Galaxy S6 Edge+ in the UK.
 For now, anyone outside of North America who wants a new phone with a stylus is out of luck until the Note 7 launch, and that phone didn't exactly pan out either.

 The Samsung Galaxy Note 5 has the same basic shape as the Note 4, but the construction of the two phones couldn't be any more different.